Pion generalized parton distributions at zero skewness: Numerical Results and Discussion

 In the upper right panel of Fig.~\ref{gff1}, we show our results for the tensor pion form factors in comparison with the recent lattice QCD result~\cite{Alexandrou:2021ztx}.
 We found that the bare tensor form factor of the pion overestimates recent lattice QCD results~\cite{Alexandrou:2021ztx}.
 Similar to the pion form factor, the dressed tensor pion form factor is in excellent agreement with that for the lattice data.

 Result for the scalar pion form factors obtained from the twist-3 pion GPDs in comparison with the lattice QCD data is depicted in the bottom center of Fig.~\ref{gff1}.
-We surprisingly find that the bare scalar pion form factor is consistent with the lattice QCD data~\cite{Alexandrou:2021ztx} at intermediate values of $x$, while the dressed scalar form factor underestimates the lattice QCD data~\cite{Alexandrou:2021ztx}.
+Surprisingly, the bare scalar pion form factor shows reasonable agreement with the lattice QCD data~\cite{Alexandrou:2021ztx} at intermediate values of $Q^2$, while the dressed scalar form factor underestimates the lattice QCD results~\cite{Alexandrou:2021ztx}.

 In addition, we also present the corresponding results multiplied by the momentum transfer $Q^2$, as shown in Fig.~\ref{gff2}.
 The figure highlights the differences between our predictions and those from lattice QCD as well as experimental data.
 It also illustrates the behavior of the pion form factor (upper left panel), the tensor pion form factor (upper right panel), and the scalar pion form factor (bottom center panel) in the large-$Q^2$ (asymptotic) region.